antaresproject/docs/docs/services/twig.md

 ## Introduction

-Twig is a system of templates that support designing the layer of applications' presentation.
+Twig is a system of templates that supports designing the layer of applications' presentation.
 It is characterized by reliability, simplicity, and complex configuration.
 More information can be found on the [website](http://twig.sensiolabs.org/documentation).

 > The [Twig](https://twig.sensiolabs.org/) extensions defined by the module should be placed in `src/modules/<module_name>/src/Twig/` directory (e.g. `src/modules/sample_module/resources/lang/en/messages.php`).
 Predefined extensions are located in `src/core/src/utils/twig/`.